openintegrationhub/Data-and-Domain-Models/MasterDataModel/MasterDataModelAdresses.md

 This points should be added as issues.

-**Points to be clarified:**
-- Wice takes over driver seat for master data model adresses
-- Approach modeling
-- We go on and finalize the master data model with our method
-- Weekly sprints

 **To be discussed:**
-- relations requirement -> intelligent or stupid OIH?
-(Our Suggestion: intelligent App / stupid OIH,  but in Data Model all relations (tags and categories) should be mapped
-- mapping one table data structure <-> relationally structure
 - generic problems
 - handling with freely definable additional fields
-- handling of unique oih ids and app based ids (meta data, …)
-- handling with freely definable relations
 - handling with same person in different roles …
 - are employees, user persons  to take into account?
 - date integrity
 - architecture requirements

-**Next steps:**
-- Work out findings of master data model – 80%
-- Experiment with the sequence of UML -> ER -> Json schema
-- Coordination with Selim, Lutz, Josef, Susanne, Igor / Renat, Franz / Stefan (partner AP 2.4 u. technical board)
-- Goals / results for next Friday